nextauthjs/next-auth-example/README.md

 This is an example application which shows how `next-auth` is applied to a basic Next.js app.
 It is also used in many of our CI workflows and other places where a concrete usage example is necessary.

+This example is based on Next.js 12 and uses [Middleware](https://nextjs.org/blog/next-12#introducing-middleware).

 It can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app/)

 ### About NextAuth.js